Decentralized Event-Triggering for Control of Nonlinear Systems: Decentralized Asynchronous Event-Triggering

 can be equivalently expressed as

 where $T_i$ are the estimates of positive inter-sample times provided by Lemma \ref{lem:tau_async_err} in \eqref{eqn:Ti}.
-In the latter interpretation, a minimum threshold for inter-sample times is explicitly enforced, only after which, the state based condition is checked.
+In the latter interpretation, a minimum dwell time is explicitly enforced, only after which, the state based condition is checked.
 Now, in order to let the event-triggers depend only on locally sensed data, one can let the sampling times, for $i \in \{1, \ldots, n\}$, be determined as